-A nurse from will call you after 3 pm to confirm your surgery time and let you know what time to arrive at the hospital.
+A nurse from the hospital will call you to confirm your surgery time and let you know what time to arrive at the hospital.

 Night Before Surgery

 It is VERY IMPORTANT that you do not eat or drink anything after midnight, EVEN WATER, unless otherwise instructed.
 This includes chewing gum, tobacco, and hard candy.